 When it comes to writing checks, it’s important to be able to write out a high school check.
 This is important so that you can pay for things like books, food, and school supplies.
 It’s also helpful if you want to buy something from someone else.

-In order to write out a high school check, there are some steps that you need to follow.
-The first thing that you need to do is fill in the date of the check.
+To write out a high school check, there are some steps that you need to follow.
+The first thing you need to do is fill in the review date.

 Next, write out the name of the person who wrote the check.
-You should also include their address and phone number as well as their zip code so that they can get their money back if anything happens to it while in transit.
+You should also include their address, phone number, and zip code so they can get their money back if anything happens to it while in transit.

-Next comes the amount of money being paid; this should be clearly stated on the check so that there are no misunderstandings between parties involved in completing transactions using checks as payment methods instead of cash (which is illegal under federal law).
+Next comes the amount of money being paid; this should be clearly stated on the check so that there are no misunderstandings between parties involved in completing transactions using tabs instead of cash (which is illegal under federal law).